IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2018-12-20-of-flights-and-men.markdown

 "The article talked about what happened to [Air France 447](https://www.popularmechanics.com/flight/a3115/what-really-happened-aboard-air-france-447-6611877/) (sic)..."
 "Ah that was horrible."
 I sensed a tone tinged with despondency.
 "Yeah looks like that was a bunch of things that went wrong that could have been avoided easily, huh?"
 I tried to turn the tone dial to positive.
 "All that pilot had to do was 'not pull the stick back'."
 "Yeah, that was horrible.
-It's all well and good when you are training in controlled conditions, but in real flight " No change in tone - it was time to move to a new topic.
+It's all well and good when you are training in controlled conditions, but in real flight..."
+No change in tone - it was time to move to a new topic.
 "While I have you here, what really went wrong with Lion Air?
 I've read a lot of stuff but nothing seems to pinpoint what happened exactly."
 Okay, not a new topic, maybe just a new incident.
 "We have to wait for the official investigation to be completed to know exactly what happened."
 "That didn't yield much", I thought.
 But then, he continued, "Between us, Boeing has been cutting costs for some time now.
 Ever since the..."